Jim-JMCD/syncBKUP/README.md

 * Any line that starts with *'.'* (fullstop) terminates backup processing.
 Any directories listed after that line will not be processd.
 * Blanks lines are permitted.
 * Leading spaces on line entries permitted.
-* Any line that only contains a single vaild non-empty directory will be processed, any additional directories and characters will result in the line being ignored
+* Only lines that only contain a single valid non-empty directory will be processed, <ins>any additional material on a line will cause the line not to be processed</ins>.